 Sometimes a simple change of color is all that’s needed to rejuvenate a tired-looking bathroom.
+How to choose a new Color Scheme for your Bathroom.
 If your bathroom is boring, give it a jolt of new color and transform it into an inviting space.

 Who Uses The Room?

 When considering a new bathroom color scheme, think about who uses the room the most.
 Is it attached to a child’s bedroom?
 Is it a half-bath used mainly by guests?
 Is it part of a master suite?
 Tailoring a color scheme to its primary users can make a big difference in its appearance and comfort.

 Most bathrooms, unless custom-built, tend to have relatively plain walls and floors.
 If you don’t want to repaint right now a major change can be as easy as buying new linens.
 Towels come in just about every color and print imaginable.
 However, if working with a small half-bath, make sure that the color you choose isn’t so strong that it overpowers the room.
 A half-bath is where you would want a more neutral palette and subtler patterns.
 The larger the bathroom, the brighter and bolder its accessories can be.

 A Color Scheme For Your Bathroom Doesn’t Have To Be Only Color

 While color definitely can make a quick difference, adding a theme to your bathroom décor is a great way to update the room as well.
 Children’s bathrooms can be made particularly fun and colorful, using a favorite cartoon character or sports team’s motif.
 Older kids may want the latest movie or hottest band decorating their bathrooms.
 For adults, popular themes are the seaside and the jungle, although what can be done is only limited by your imagination.